 The most common, but not the most high-end seam construction for all-season and winter wetsuits is GBS.
-Glued and blindstitched seams prevent water from entering your wetsuit.
-GBS seams are constructed by first gluing the edges of the neoprene panels together to prevent water from entering the wetsuit.
+Glued and blind stitched seams prevent water from entering your wetsuit.
+GBS seams are constructed by first glueing the edges of the neoprene panels together to prevent water from entering the wetsuit.
 Thereafter, the seams are blind stitched together on the outside, inside, or both sides of the neoprene panels.
 The needle doesn’t penetrate the neoprene completely, but only stitches through half of the neoprene panel to prevent leakage.

-Liquid rubber sealed seams are a step up from traditional glued and blindstitched seams.
+Liquid rubber sealed seams are a step up from traditional glued and blind stitched seams.
 A liquid neoprene seal can be applied on top of the stitching.
-This reinforces a traditional glued and blindstitched seams and creates a sealed outside seam.
+This reinforces a traditional glued and blind stitched seams and creates a sealed outside seam.
 Therefore it’s mainly used on high-end wetsuits only.
-The sealed seams give it an extra layer of protection from water entering the wetsuit.
+The sealed seams give an extra layer of protection from water entering the wetsuit.
 This durable construction lasts longer than normal GBS seams.
 Although not as thin and clean, S-seal seams are usually more durable and less easy to crack than Powerseams.
 High-end wetsuit seams can be reinforced on the inside too.
 Neoprene tape can be applied to create an extra layer of protection against leaks.
 It also protects the skin against rash caused by the seam.
 Machine applied neotape 2.0 is the latest development in inside seam reinforcement.

 Double lined vs. single lined neoprene